Skip to main content

 Getting StartedEntity model, onboarding checklist, token types

-Embedding GuideFramework-specific code (React, Next.js, Vue, Angular, Svelte, vanilla JS)
+Embedding GuideFramework-specific code for React, Next.js, Vue, Angular, Svelte, SolidJS, and vanilla JS

-Theme ReferenceFull theme schema — admin theme, component theme, chart appearance
+Theme ReferenceAdmin theme, component theme, and chart appearance schemas

-Permission SchemaEmbed accessSettings, guest token permissions, precedence rules
+Permission SchemaEmbed accessSettings, guest token permissions, precedence rules, and limitations

 Environment Variables